fabiospampinato/vscode-terminals/README.md

         "cd to/my/chest",
         "touch my_heart"
       ],

+      "target": "My Other Terminal",// Execute the commands in this terminal's instance "persistent": "unique_session_name", // Keep the process running even when closing the terminal and reuse it, preservig the output.
+The unique session name will be passed to the terminal multiplexer
-      "substitution": false, // Disable variable substitution for this terminal "recycle": false, // Always create a new terminal "target": "My Other Terminal",// Execute the commands in this terminal's instance "open": true, // Open the terminal after executing its commands "focus": true, // Open the terminal after executing its commands and focus to it "onlySingle": true, // Don't run this with the `Terminals: Run` command "onlyMultiple": true, // Hide it from the `Terminals: Run Single` command "onlyAPI": true, // Don't run this with the `Terminals: Run` command and hide it from the `Terminals: Run Single` command
+      "substitution": false, // Disable variable substitution for this terminal "recycle": false, // Always create a new terminal "open": true, // Open the terminal after executing its commands "focus": true, // Open the terminal after executing its commands and focus to it "execute": false, // Write the last command without executing it

+      "onlySingle": true, // Don't run this with the `Terminals: Run` command "onlyMultiple": true, // Hide it from the `Terminals: Run Single` command "onlyAPI": true, // Don't run this with the `Terminals: Run` command and hide it from the `Terminals: Run Single` command

-      "execute": false, // Write the last command without executing it "shellPath": '/bin/bash', // Path to a custom shell executable "shellArgs": ["--foo"], // Arguments to pass to the shell executable "env": { "name": "value" }, // Environment variables that will be applied to this terminal "envInherit": false // Don't inherit global environment variables }
+      "shellPath": '/bin/bash', // Path to a custom shell executable "shellArgs": ["--foo"], // Arguments to pass to the shell executable "env": { "name": "value" }, // Environment variables that will be applied to this terminal "envInherit": false // Don't inherit global environment variables

+    }
   ]
 }
 ```

 You can also define terminals in your Visual Studio Code settings file under the key `terminals.terminals`.
 This way you can have global terminals, which are always available, while still having the ability to add some project-specific terminals in your configuration file.

+## Persistent Terminals

+Persistent terminals are achieved by saving sessions, and reattaching to them, using your [terminal multiplexer](https://en.wikipedia.org/wiki/Terminal_multiplexer) of choice.

+The currently supported terminal multiplexers are [GNU Screen](https://en.wikipedia.org/wiki/GNU_Screen) and [tmux](https://en.wikipedia.org/wiki/Tmux).

+You must have the terminal multiplexer setted in the `terminals.multiplexer` setting installed in your system for this to work:
+  - **Linux/macOS**: your system probably comes with both `screen` and `tmux` installed by default.
+  - **Windows**: you can install them via [cygwin](http://www.cygwin.com) or [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

+**Note**: a terminal multiplexer usually modifies the way a terminal work.
+For instance `ctrl+a` usually means "go to the beginning of the line" inside a terminal, but inside `screen`, `ctrl+a` doesn't work this way.
+You might want to configure your terminal multiplexer to best suit your needs.

+**Note**: this is an experimental feature, you may encounter some bugs.

 ## Variable Substitution